gluobe/infrastructure-2.0-workshop/Lab 1 - AWS Console and EC2/README.md

     ![](../Images/EC2NewInstanceCreated.png?raw=true)

 ### 5. Log in the created Instance ###
-We'll be logging into our created EC2 Instance from the management EC2 Instance using our own private key (~/.ssh/id_rsa).
+Let's log in to our EC2 Instance from the management EC2 Instance using our own private key (~/.ssh/id_rsa).

 1. Copy the `IPv4 Public IP` of your new instance from the AWS console in `Services -> EC2 -> Instances`.
 1. From your management instance use the command `ssh -i ~/.ssh/id_rsa ubuntu@<public IP-address>`.